zastlx/BlacketDMs/README.md

 # BlacketDMs

-This is a blacket userscript allowing you to DM people on [Blacket V2](https://blacket.org)
+This is a proof of concept blacket userscript allowing you to DM people on [Blacket V2](https://blacket.org)

 ## How to install
 1. Download [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)